ktgrondahl/SOAR_Practice/Tutorials/SemanticMemory.md

 ### Non-cue based retrieval

-With non-cue based retrievals, you are searching semantic memory for a LTI.
+With non-cue based retrievals, you are searching semantic memory for a specific LTI.

+You place the lti on the link ```<s>``` ^smem.command.retrieve <lti>

+If successful, the result will be placed on the link ^smem.command.retrieved <lti>

 ![Smem Introduction](./images/smem5a.png)